khnfarha1987/receipe-movies-project/README.md

 For Module 9's Challenge, we were challenged to make a website from scratch utilising JavaScript, two server-side APIs, Bootstrap and client-side storage whilst together working in a group.

-Our idea was to create a website for a date or movie night that would help provide inspiration on what the user could watch and cook for the evening.
+Our idea was to create a website for a date or movie night that would provide inspiration on what the user could watch and cook for the evening.

 The website we made will create a list of films and recipes based off on an ingredient that the user inputs using the search feature.
 A grid of movies will then generate upon hitting search, along with a list of recipes underneath.

+## Usage
+Please visit the deployed website here: https://khnfarha1987.github.io/receipe-movies-project/

 ## Our Approach